First Cosmological Constraints from the Joint Analysis of Galaxy Clustering and the Kinetic Sunyaev-Zel'dovich Effect

 \section{Methodology}

 From the aforementioned datasets, we first apply an aperture photometry filter with radius of $2~\rm arcmin$ to detect the kSZ temperature signals at the CMASS galaxy locations.
-Next we proceed to measure the multipoles of the galaxy density power spectrum ($\hat{P}_{gg}^{\ell=0,2,4}(k)$) and the density-weighted pairwise kSZ power spectrum ($\hat{P}_{\rm kSZ}^{\ell=1}(k)$).
+Next, we proceed to measure the multipoles of the galaxy density power spectrum ($\hat{P}_{gg}^{\ell=0,2,4}(k)$) and the density-weighted pairwise kSZ power spectrum ($\hat{P}_{\rm kSZ}^{\ell=1}(k)$).

-The measurement methodology refines the approach of \citet{Li2024} in several key aspects: (1) The galaxy density power spectra are measured using \texttt{pypower}\footnote{\url{https://pypower.readthedocs.io}}, an updated version of \texttt{NBODYKIT}~\citep{Hand2018}.
-This implementation introduces a revised definition of the normalization factor $A$ (differing from the original Equation~(27) in \citealt{Li2024}), which is consistently applied in the estimator for the density-weighted pairwise kSZ power spectrum; (2) Rather than using the effective area of the Northern and Southern Galactic Caps (NGC and SGC) as in Equation~(36) of \citealt{Li2024}, we now employ particle counts from the random catalogs as weights when combining power spectra from both caps; (3) The survey window function effect is incorporated into the theoretical model using the functionality provided by the \texttt{pypower} package~\citep{Beutler2021}.
+The measurement methodology refines the approach of \citet{Li2024} in several key respects.
+(1) The galaxy density power spectra are measured using \texttt{pypower}\footnote{\url{https://pypower.readthedocs.io}}, an updated version of \texttt{NBODYKIT}~\citep{Hand2018}.
+This implementation introduces a revised definition of the normalization factor $A$ (differing from the original Equation~(27) in \citealt{Li2024}), which is consistently applied in the estimator for the density-weighted pairwise kSZ power spectrum.
+(2) Rather than using the effective area of the NGC and SGC, as in Equation~(36) of \citealt{Li2024}, we now employ particle counts from the random catalogs as weights when combining power spectra from both caps.
+(3) The survey window function effect is incorporated into the theoretical model using the functionality provided by the \texttt{pypower} package~\citep{Beutler2021}.
 Further methodological details are provided in Appendix~\ref{app:method}.